|Total credits in the program||33|

 Students who choose to study a focus area will successfully complete a minimum of four courses in a focus area (see below), MAIS 701 or MAIS 700, and four electives from across the curriculum.
 Students should contact the MA-IS Office for advice on planning their studies.

-To qualify as a focus area, students must complete four courses within the focus area, plus four elective courses or a second focus area, before commencing their integrated project.
+To qualify as a focus area, students must complete four courses within the focus area, plus four elective courses or a second focus area, before commencing their interdisciplinary project.

 Students will be required to declare their focus area upon completion of the two core courses (MAIS 601 and MAIS 602) and two elective courses (i.e., focus area or independent track).